wiseman-timelord/TimeBars/README.md

 ----------------------------------------------
 Select, Repeat = R, Menu = M, Exit = X:

 ```

 ##
 ### Usage
-Usage Guide for TimeLoop:
+Usage Guide for TimeBars:
-1. Run the Batch launcher "TimeLoop.Bat" to run the program.
+1. Run the Batch launcher "TimeBars.Bat" to run the program.
 2. Enter the number corresponding to your desired timer duration (1-7) or 'X' to exit.
 3. Monitor the real-time progress through the displayed progress bar and time information.
 4. Listen for the audible alert and observe the "Timer Over!" message, then choose 'R' to repeat, 'M' for the main menu, or 'X' to exit.

 ### Notation
-- Use a target entry like this `cmd.exe /c "D:\ParentFolders\TimeLoop\TimeLoop.Bat"` in your shortcut if you want to put it on the taskbar for easy access.
+- Use a target entry like this `cmd.exe /c "D:\ParentFolders\TimeBars\TimeBars.Bat"` in your shortcut if you want to put it on the taskbar for easy access.

-##
-### Development
-- Re-brand to "TimeBar" before release.
-Affected: Code referencess, ascii art, display configuration, filenames, documentation, batch code.
-- Fit display to size of main menu.

 ##
 ### Disclaimer